Everything to Know About Landscape Lighting Bulbs

 The way it's measured is to first find the brightest part of the beam (usually at its center) and to record that value (in candelas).
 Then the light meter is moved towards one edge of the beam until the candela reading is one-half the center reading.
 The angle between the center line and the edge line is measured.
 This is repeated on the opposite side of the beam, then the two angles are added together.
 The result is the beam angle.

 How do you select beam angles?
 Here are the common beam angles and suggested uses:

 - 80º (Very Wide Flood) – Use for flooding a wall with light, or for any application that needs a wide expanse of light.

 - 60º (Wide Flood) – A good all-purpose beam angle that looks nice on house facades, plant material, and any application where you want fairly wide coverage.
 Use of this angle also avoids the projection of a noticeable cone of light on a surface – gives a more natural appearance to the illumination.

-- 35º - 38º (Medium Flood) – An ideal angle to use when lighting between windows on the front of a house, or when the object to be illuminated in not overly wide.
+- 35º - 38º (Flood) – An ideal angle to use when lighting between windows on the front of a house, or when the object to be illuminated is not overly wide.

-- 24º (Narrow Spot) – Projects a fairly narrow cone of light, best used on tall narrow objects such as columns and narrow trees.
+- 24º (Spot) – Projects a fairly narrow cone of light, best used on tall narrow objects such as columns and narrow trees.
 Avoid projecting onto wide surfaces since the narrow cone of light may seem overly artificial.

-- 12º (Very Narrow Spot) – An extremely narrow cone of light ideal for flagpoles, very tall palm trees, some columns, and other tall narrow objects.
+- 12º (Narrow) – An extremely narrow cone of light ideal for flagpoles, very tall palm trees, some columns, and other tall narrow objects.
 Be mindful that when all the light is concentrated in such a narrow cone, the luminance is extremely high – select lower output lamps if needed.